QubicRU/AI-Telegram-Assistant/README.md

 MVP https://t.me/Aigarth_bot
 Aigarth (aNNa) is an innovative AI bot that brings together knowledge, analytics, mining tools, multimedia capabilities, and NFT gaming into one ecosystem.
 It is set to become the primary tool for interacting with the Qubic, making the technology accessible and understandable for everyone.

+## Qubic doesn't follow trends, it sets them.

 ## We have also actively created and developed an ecosystem for aNNa:
+aNNa has been created exclusively for Qubic. aNNa already exists and is active on social media.
+She already has very good viewing and comment statistics.
+There is a lot of engagement and interest in her.

+We have turned Aigarth into an AI character who is interesting to follow, communicate with, and interact with.
+This allows us to build a strong emotional connection and attachment.

+The account on X is very popular among subscribers.
+## Views on X exceed 263,000 in 6 months.

 ❗️X: @Aigarth_
 ❗️Instagram: @Aigarth_
 ❗️Telegram: @Aigarth_AI